iLoveTux/unitils/README.rst

 What is it and why do I care?
 -----------------------------

 Unitils has been incredibly useful for my co-workers and myself.
 They are simplified, altered forms of common and useful utilities you are likely to find on most Unix-like operating systems.
-They are written as command line utilities, but also present a single Python function which can be used from within Python without "shelling" the command out.
+They are written as command line utilities, but also present a single Python generator which can be used from within Python without "shelling" the command out.

-Because of the simplified nature of these utilities along with the alterations made whether we had a choice or not.
-We wished to differentiate ourselves from similar commands which were there first.
+Because of the simplified nature of these utilities along with the compromises we have made.
+We wished to differentiate ourselves from similar commands which were our inspiration.
 Each of our utilities appends ".py" to the end of the command.
-For instance, our version of `grep` can be invoked with the `grep.py` command (`grep.py.exe` on Windows).
+For instance, our version of `grep` can be invoked with the `grep.py` command.

 For instance, `grep.py` is designed to be used just like this::